-In these depressing times, we might be tempted to turn to comfort foods, or even food for comfort.
+In these depressing times, we might be tempted to turn to comfort foods.
 I remember what the TV character Rhoda said in the opening of her show years ago.
 “Food was the first thing I loved that loved me back.”

 While it’s tempting to lay into that carton of Ben and Jerry’s ice cream or polish off that leftover pizza, the swelling damage to your waistline will eventually appear.
 I understand.
 It’s a battle I have to face daily.
 And I can tell you that even with all this blog writing about food, all the study of nutrition and health, all the doctor advice, I still fall victim to food as a crutch.
 It’s hard not to feel like a failure when you look over the battlefield damage of empty cartons, dirty plates and pants that fit too tight.

 When You Fall Off The Eating Plan Wagon

 First, don’t beat yourself up over giving in to temptation now and again.
 Just pick yourself up and get back on the weight loss horse.
 Everyone has moments of failure, even if they don’t admit it or you don’t see it.

 Second, look at the people who are dishing out the advice.
 If they’re skinny, chances are they didn’t have that much of a problem to start with.
 If they did, it was probably when they were young.
 And some people just are better at sticking to something than others.
 A lot depends on how they were raised and the genes they inherited.
 Take that advice with a grain of salt.
 There may be factors not immediately evident.
 Also, they may not understand completely the problem for you specifically.
 YOU may not understand it yourself, so how could someone else?

 Third, don’t deny yourself too much.
 When you say something like, “Sugar will never cross these lips again,” you set yourself up for failure.
 Allow yourself a little treat now and then.
 It will make you feel better with minimal impact on your weight or health.
 Sometimes doing something to improve your mood is more important than losing weight.